Vanguard-WoW/Bugtracker/.github/ISSUE_TEMPLATE/bug_report.md

 - Issue at hand:

 **Additional context**
-Add any other context about the problem here.
+Add any other context about the problem here: